MembershipMembership runs from October 1st to September 30th.

 Join Genealogy Friends experienced genealogists at W.O.
 Haggard Library from 10:15 to 1 pm on Saturday, April 11, 2026.

-Experienced genealogists will be available to help from 11:30 to 1:00 pm:
+- Experienced genealogists will be available to help from 11:30 to 1:00 pm:

-You get started researching your family tree
+- You get started researching your family tree

-Answer questions about a research problem
+- Answer questions about a research problem

-The library offers technology to scan books, including large format and convert film to digital.
+- Use equipment to scan books, including large format and convert film to digital.

-Or bring your favorite project and work on it in the company of other researchers.
+- Bring your favorite project and work on it in the company of other researchers.

 Plano Old City Cemetery Association